saenai255/pbatch/README.md

 Error: error processing item 3
 Results: []

+BatchError: batch error: error processing item 3
-Aggregated Errors: multiple errors: error processing item 3
+ - error processing item 3
 Results: [1 4 0 16 25]
 ```

 ### Error Handling Strategies

 - **`STOP_ON_ERROR`**: Processing stops as soon as an error is encountered, and that error is returned.
-- **`CONTINUE_ON_ERROR`**: Processing continues for all items, and any errors are aggregated and returned as a single error.
+- **`CONTINUE_ON_ERROR`**: Processing continues for all items, and any errors encountered are aggregated into a `BatchError`.

 ### `Process` Function

-The `Process` function is a wrapper around `Run` for cases where you don't need the results and only care about processing items:
+The `Process` function is a wrapper around `Run` for cases where you don't need the results and only care about processing items.

 #### Signature